Odontomachus paleomyagra: Description

-The O. paleomyagra queen is estimated to have been 12 mm long in life, and the fossil has a total preserved length of 10.5 mm.
-The head is nearly square in outline, being only 1.2 times longer than wide, with slightly bowed-in sides, rear corners which are rounded, and the rear edge which is concave.
-The front region of the head has distinct striations and the small oval eyes are placed notably close to the front edge of the head.
+The O. paleomyagra queen is estimated to have been 12 mm long.
+The fossil has a total preserved length of 10.5 mm.
+The head is nearly square in outline, being only 1.2 times longer than wide, with slightly bowed-in sides, rear corners which are rounded and the rear edge which is concave.
+The front region of the head has distinct striations, and the small oval eyes are placed notably close to the front edge of the head.
 There is little constriction of the head to the rear of the eyes, with the width across the eyes 1.06 time the width across the vertex of the head.
 In front of the clypeus, the bases of the long straight mandibles are placed close together.
-On the masticatory margin there are no denticles, with possibly three teeth present at the tip end of each mandible, though only two are visible.
+On the masticatory margin there are no denticles, with possibly three teeth present at the tip end of each mandible.
+Only two are visible.
 The thorax is slightly elongated, with a mesoscutum that is a little wider than long and attaching with no overhang of the sclerites to the propodeum.
 The petiole is rounded and narrow, without a spine on the upper surface.